-Beau Johnston is a Computer Scientist in the Future Technologies Group at Oak Ridge National Laboratory and a Visiting Fellow at The Australian National University.
+Beau Johnston is a Computer Scientist in the Programming Systems Group at Oak Ridge National Laboratory.
 His research focuses on High-Performance Computing (HPC) and Programming Languages; More specifically, investigating the patterns/characteristics of scientific workloads and their impact on performance over a range of accelerator hardware.

 Scientific discovery is becoming increasingly dependant on supercomputers, which require increasingly large and more complex simulations.
 Accelerators are critical for the next-generation of these supercomputers -- offering energy-efficiency where it is sorely needed.